 What are the downsides?

-Also despite the large feed chute, you’ll still need to chop fibrous greens like celery because it will clog the ejector port if you don’t.
+Also despite the large opening, you’ll still need to chop fibrous greens like celery because it will clog the ejector port if you don’t.

 The SKG Wide Chute juicer will work great for people looking for a cheaper alternative to the Kuvings.
-It has the same 3″ wide feed chute that saves time but it has a shorter warranty.
+It has the same 3″ wide mouth that saves time, but it has a shorter warranty.

-Kuvings boasts some impressive features not found in other vertical auger juicers.
+Kuvings boasts some impressive features not found in other vertical juicers.

-One of which is the wide 3 inch feed chute.
-The widest by far in the industry.
+One of which is the 3-inch feed chute — the widest by far in the industry.

 Just feed it through the chute and shove it in with the pusher.